pfarrell51/gows/music/tagtool/README.md

   -sn     show no song titles (in inventory and other listings)

+  -u     show song titles with Unicode (over 0x7F) characters in the meta data tags

   -z    list artist names one per line

 default is to list files that need love.